ismyhc/vxai/README.md

 ## Installation

-To use vbech32 in your V project, you can install it via VPM:
+To use vxai in your V project, you can install it via VPM:

 ```
 v install ismyhc.vxai